Electrical inspector involved in investigation of two-alarm blaze

 The Charlton Fire Department said the second floor of the home “sustained significant fire and water damage.”
 No injuries were reported.

-Not long after firefighters had successfully put out the fire, a local electrical inspector was called to the scene to evaluate, and power was cut to the home.
+Not long after firefighters had successfully put out the fire, a local electrical inspector was called to the scene to evaluate, found that an outlet stopped working, and power was cut to the home.
 Members of the District 7 Fire Investigation Unit were called to the scene to assist in the investigation.

 All companies were clear at 10:34 p.m. and control of the home was given back to the homeowners.
 Records show the three-bedroom home is owned by William and Rosa Feliciano, and was built in 1947.